All Episodes

 There's no moral equivalence.

-There is a good guys and they're the bad guys.
+There is a good guys, and they're the bad guys.

-The Hezbollah are the bad guys, and I find it interesting that a mainstream Muslim group would get mad at Schwarzenegger uh uh for not, you know, having the uh uh intelligence here to say, well, we hope both sides do well, we wish them the best here and so forth.
+And I find it interesting that a mainstream Muslim group would get mad at Schwarzenegger for not having the intelligence here to say, well, we hope both sides do well.

-Where's this inability to see Right from wrong, evil from good, and choose up the right side.
+Where's this inability to see right from wrong, evil from good, and choose up the right side?

-Well, I uh I would ask you that question.
+Well, I would ask you that.

-First of all, who started terrorism?
+First of all, who started terrorism or who were big proponents of it?

 The original terrorists were George Washington and Thomas Jefferson and Benjamin Franklin.